anjilinux/project-ansible-role-apache-/README.md

-apache_version  |`2.2.15` |The Apache version to install install_modperl |`true`   |Install ModPerl as well? modperl_version |`2.0.4`  |The ModPerl version to install
+apache_version  |`2.2.15` |The Apache version to install install_modperl |`true`   |Install ModPerl as well? modperl_version |`2.0.4`  |The ModPerl version to install apache_user     |`apache` |Create an apache user that can be configured for use in your httpd.conf

 Dependencies
 ------------